How are Red and Blue Light Therapy Devices Different?

 What Is Red Light Therapy?

 Red light boosts blood flow while spurring the production of collagen and adenosine triphosphate (ATP), improving skin tone and texture.
-Infrared light, with a wavelength of 880nm and red light, with a wavelength of 660nm, work in combination to create a regenerating effect in aging skin.
+Infrared light and red light work in combination to create a regenerating effect in aging skin.
 This light has a longer wavelength, enabling it to penetrate deeper into the skin than blue light.

 Red Light Therapy Benefits